 The Great House in Lavenham

-Suffolk’s best known French restaurant is The Great House in Lavenham, which has been awarded many accolades including, AA Inspectors’ Choice Award 2017 and 3 AA Rosettes – The Good Hotel Guide Editor’s Choice 2015 awards for Gourmet Hotels, Fabulous Food Award Winner 2015 – Sawday’s British Hotels – find out why by clicking on the link above!
+One of the best known French restaurants in Suffolk is The Great House in Lavenham, which has been awarded many accolades – including the AA Inspectors’ Choice Award 2017 and 3 AA Rosettes, The Good Hotel Guide Editor’s Choice 2015 Awards for Gourmet Hotels, and the Sawday’s British Hotels’ Fabulous Food Award 2015.
+Find out more about what makes it special by clicking on the link above.

 Maison Bleue Restaurant

-Another award-winning restaurant offering the very finest French cuisine is Maison Bleue Restaurant, Bury St Edmunds.
-Their Lunch Menu is especially popular, so be sure to book in advance by clicking on the link above.
-Their sister ‘ship’ is Mariners in Ipswich which is located in the Marina on an 1899 Dutch vessel – so for top qulaity French food and a unique dining experience head to Mariners.
+Another award winning restaurant offering the very finest in French cuisine is Maison Bleue Restaurant in Bury St Edmunds.
+The lunch menu is especially popular, so be sure to book in advance by clicking on the link above.
+Their sister ‘ship’ is Mariners, which is located in the Ipswich Marina on an 1899 Dutch vessel.

 The Bell at Sax

-The Bell at Sax is a lovely laid-back restaurant-with-rooms at the heart of the High Street in the old market town of Saxmundham.
-Good food is the focus of The Bell, using great local ingredients in hearty elegant dishes and Jonathan’s culinary flair.
-There are lunchtime deals steak nights, quiz nights and much more at the family friendly restaurant.
+The Bell at Sax is a lovely laid-back restaurant at the heart of the high street in the old market town of Saxmundham.
+Great food is the number one focus at The Bell at Sax, which is achieved by combining local ingredients with culinary flair.
+This is a great family friendly option, with lunchtime deals, steak nights, quiz nights, and much more.